BTBurke/caddy-jwt/README.md

 Token: <full token string>
 ```

-Tokens will always be converted to a string.
-If you pass another type in your claims, remember to convert it before you use it.
+Token claims will always be converted to a string.
+If you expect your claim to be another type, remember to convert it back before you use it.
 The full token string is always passed as `Token`.

 ### Caveats